mu-semtech/ember-data-table/README.md

 ### Why one big template file

-With the advent of named slots users can overwrite things deeply nested inside Ember Data Table when using a single template.
+Named slots let users overwrite things deeply nested inside Ember Data Table when using a single template.

-Multiple components are used to offer certain logical processing relevant in intermediate steps (eg: `DataTable::Row`) to split up logic.
-This keeps some of the logic contained.
+Contextual components split logical processing in intermediate steps (e.g.: `DataTable::Row`) and get unified in one template.
+This keeps the logic contained and allows users to overwrite only the specifics.

-The template file itself contains a repeating pattern to check if a block was given and use that, or render the default implementation for your design framework.
+The template file itself contains a repeating pattern to check if a block is given and use that, or render the default implementation for your design framework.
 Eg. the `:menu` named slot is defined as follows in raw-data-table.hbs:

 ```hbs
     <dt.Menu as |General Selected enableSelection|>